 On a happier note, 2017 saw some new faces join the main roster from NXT to add some fresh blood to both shows.
 While The Revival made an immediate impact on RAW before being derailed by injuries, over on SD, they not only got the Glorious Bobby Roode but also the King of Strong Style Shinsuke Nakamura, represented by his match with John Cena – the one where Nak dropped Cena on his head and Vince McSenile nearly lost it thinking he might lose his (part-time) top star to injury.

-Rather tellingly, the rise to the top of two names is giving vastly different treatment in this almanac, those being Braun Strowman and Jinder Mahal (at least they are featured – no mention of Asuka anywhere).
+Rather tellingly, the rise to the top of two names is giving vastly different treatment in this almanac, those being Braun Strowman and Jinder Mahal (at least they are featured – no mention of my Goddess Asuka anywhere).
 Strowman is all over this collection yet Jinder – who actually became WWE Champion – gets just one match, where he drops the title to AJ Styles in the UK, the first time the WWE title has changed hands outside of North America.

 Fans of Rusev Day get to reminisce on the moment when it all started – and who would have thought that would have got over as it has – but anyone wanting to erase the memories of RAW Under Siege, sadly that is recapped here too.
 At least we are spared the embarrassment of the Jason Jordan is Kurt Angle’s son fiasco, a ludicrous storyline that not only ruined a great tag team but was pretty much DOA in the eyes of everyone except the brain farts who conceived it.

 As always with these release the term “Best” will be subjective but taken as whole this is a great collection matches that highlight just how good the WWE can be when it focuses on the wrestling.

 P.S – And watch out for a post credits surprise at the end of disc 3….